tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 author (thunderbird) of nvclock, the nvclock values should be more accurate.

-> Set Fan Speed at Login
+> Set fan speed at login

-You can adjust the fan speed on your graphics card with nvidia-settings's console interface.
+You can adjust the fan speed on your graphics card with nvidia-settings&#39s console interface.
 First ensure that your Xorg configuration sets the Coolbits option to 4 or 5 in your Device section to enable fan control.